I3lacx/trial_and_error/README.md

 # Trial and error
-A repository with all kinds of projects using Python.
-Feel free to Create a Pull request :)
+A repository with different kind of projects using Python.

 Interesting projects:

+- **SR-SPN**

+  _Code examples from my bachelorthesis_

 - **Projekt_Deep_arch**